An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Polygonal Approximation Sampler System Design

 \subsection{System-Level Block Diagram}

-In this section, we describe the hardware implementation of the proposed PAS and its characterization as an event-based sensing method.
-As shown in Fig.~\ref{fig:architecture}, the PAS lays in between the ADC and the processor: it captures the samples from the ADC and broadcasts to the processor those that are selected according to the polygonal approximation algorithm.
+As shown in Fig.~\ref{fig:architecture}, the PAS lies in between the ADC and the processor: it captures the samples from the ADC and broadcasts to the processor those that are selected according to the polygonal approximation algorithm.
 The threshold parameter ($\epsilon$), presented in Algorithm~\ref{alg:wds_algo}, is received from the processor and allows the PAS to adapt the algorithm sensitivity, thus enabling a dynamic optimization of the sampling rate at the application level.
+Nonetheless, the selection of the threshold $\epsilon$ is signal and application dependent and, therefore, it must be determined for each specific problem.
+However, as a general rule of thumb, this threshold should be approximately equal to the square of the minimum amplitude variation producing a significant change in the input signal.

-Using this architectural solution, we can filter the samples from the ADC and forward to the processor only the ones selected by the algorithm.
-The result is a reduction of the processor computational load (more than 60\% as discussed in the next sections), leading to a reduction in the overall system energy consumption, as the processor can be put in a low-power state when no samples need to be processed.
+Using this architectural solution, we can filter the samples from the ADC, and forward to the processor only the ones selected by the algorithm.
+The result is a reduction of the processor computational load (more than 60\%, as discussed in the next sections), leading to a reduction in the overall system energy consumption, as the processor can be put in a low-power state when no samples need to be processed.

 Fig. \ref{fig:architecture} also shows the input/output signals of the PAS. \textit{OUTPUT\_SAMPLE} and \textit{OUTPUT\_INDEX} characterize the input samples that are forwarded to the processor.
 In particular, \textit{OUTPUT\_SAMPLE} holds the signal value received from the ADC, while \textit{OUTPUT\_INDEX} represents the index difference between two consecutive forwarded samples.
 Additionally, \textit{OUTPUT\_VALID} is used as a wake-up signal for the processor, so that it can activate the corresponding interrupt service routine (ISR) to read the input sample only when needed, remaining idle the rest of the time.
 While these three output signals are connected to the processor, \textit{SAMPLING\_F} is sent to the ADC to drive its working frequency.
 We assume a bitwidth of 16 bits for the received samples, which allows the input signal to be correctly represented in our benchmarks (i.e., no saturated values appear).